 Eagleworld

-Experience the wonders of nature unfolding in their full splendor
+Experience the wonders of nature in full splendor.

-From the very earliest times man has had a very special relationship with birds of prey.
-This can be experienced in the Eagleworld, where you have unique views with some of the most fascinating of the birds of the sky and be taken on a historical journey from classic falconry riding to the latest technology.
+Since the earliest times, humans have had a special relationship with birds of prey.
+This connection can be felt at Eagleworld.
+Here, you gain unique views of some of the sky’s most fascinating birds.
+You are also taken on a historical journey, from classic falconry on horseback to modern techniques.

 60 minutes in good company.